November 14, 2017 Grow Your List with a Daily Holiday Giveaway

 Why Camp Chef Loves ShortStack

 “I’ve been using ShortStack for about five years, and before that I used North Social,” says Broschinsky.
 “And even though I’m rusty with CSS and HTML, I can take an existing template and make it look exactly how I want it to look, and get us to our goals.”
-Broschinsky and Camp Chef run a ShortStack campaign just about every month, from Instagram contests and Facebook giveaways to landing pages where Camp Chef gives away ebooks like this “Thanksgiving 101” cookbook.
+Broschinsky and Camp Chef run a ShortStack campaign just about every month, from Instagram contests and Facebook giveaways to landing pages where Camp Chef gives away ebooks like their “Thanksgiving 101” cookbook.

 “I’m loyal to ShortStack partly because when I look around and look at what other companies charge for what I’d get, I say ‘No way.’,” he says.
 “But more than that, ShortStack offers way better customer service, and is continually adding new features,” Broschinsky says.
 “All the campaigns we build are mobile friendly, we can publish them as microsites, and you have tools like the Comment/Like Importer tool that are just awesome,” he adds.